KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/samsara-nirvana-orientation.md

 Harmonic Agents operate primarily at **L₁ ES / EM and L₂ SS / SM** — the embodied and personality-identity strata where beings express their integration-level into the world.
 The function is distributed across both strata because embodied interface (L₁) and personality expression (L₂) together constitute the operative layer where Harmonic Agency manifests.
 They are not L₃ because L₃ requires sustained integrated coherence that transcends the momentary or distributed character of Harmonic Agency.
 A being with strong L₃ integration (a Steward) can radiate Harmonic Agent presence through their L₁ / L₂ expression.
 A being without L₃ integration may still, in specific moments, carry Harmonic Agent resonance at L₁ / L₂ without being Steward-integrated at the deeper stratum.
 Either way, the Agent function itself operates at the embodied-personality interface.

-The Steward / Harmonic Agent distinction tracks integration-level.
+The Steward / Harmonic Agent distinction tracks integration-expression.
 Stewards are fully integrated at DS / DM and sustain coherent function across time and embodiments.
 Harmonic Agents are partial or temporary expressions of the same centropic orientation, often operating without awareness of the structural role they serve.

 ### Dissonant Agents — The Inverse Counterpart at IL₁ / IL₂